Pi4J/pi4j.github.io/content/documentation/io-examples/serial.md

 | RX        | UART TX, GPIO 15        |
 | TX        | UART RX, GPIO 16        |

+In the readme of the coding example, you can find the description how you can test the GPS module in the terminal with `gpsd.socket`.

 ### Initialize the serial port

 First Pi4J needs to be initialized.
 Within this context we can then configure and open the serial port.
 As long as the